 - Trash bags – Skip the pricey liners and use these dollar store staples for the diaper pail.
 Update: I love these bags because they cut the odor down.

 - Kraft paper – So many uses for this one.
-We use brown kraft paper as a table cover during crafts, gift wrap, projects and the list can go on and on.
+We use brown kraft paper as a table cover for crafts, gift wrap, projects and the list can go on and on.

 - PVC – Create a baby mobile, playhouse, sand & water table, outdoor easel, I even used PVC to construct a lightweight gate for outside.
 No wonder there are whole Pinterest boards devoted to PVC hacks.